Aloo Bhaji is something that we will be making again and I love that I now have a fun new name for what was a truly great potato side dish.

 Bhaji – Indian dish consisting of vegetables, especially onion

 My first attempt at Aloo Bhaji began by admitting just how lacking my knowledge of Indian cuisine was.
-Perhaps it shows my ridiculous naivete, but I truly thought of green chile as being more exclusive to my own southwestern part of the world.
+Perhaps it shows my ridiculous naivete, but I have always thought of green chile as being more exclusive to my own southwestern part of the world.
 Silly, right?

 - 3 medium size potatoes boiled, peeled and cubed (I am going to roast these next time, because we prefer the texture of crispy on the outside and fluffy on the inside roasted potatoes.)